RupeshJoshi168/SQL-World-Famous-Paintings-museums/README.md

 ### Steps and Components:

 ### 1. Data Acquisition and Preparation:
-Dataset Source: The famous paintings dataset was sourced from Kaggle.
+**Dataset Source**: The famous paintings dataset was sourced from Kaggle.

-Data Files: The dataset comprised multiple CSV files containing information about famous paintings, such as titles, artists, years, and other relevant metadata.
+**Data Files**: The dataset comprised multiple CSV files containing information about famous paintings, such as titles, artists, years, and other relevant metadata.

 ### 2. Data Ingestion and Database Setup:
-Python Scripting: Utilized Python to automate the process of reading data from CSV files.
+**Python Scripting**: Utilized Python to automate the process of reading data from CSV files.

 Database Integration: Leveraged Python's MySQL connector to establish a connection with a MySQL database.

 Table Creation: Created appropriate tables in the MySQL database to store the imported data, ensuring data integrity and normalization.

 ### 3. Data Upload: